Hal Atwood explores the real meaning of kindness, sharing three teachings on the subject.

 But what would be left if I peeled kindness away from action?

 The Dalai Lama famously said, “My religion is simple.
 My religion is kindness.”
 If kindness is so radical that it can define someone’s entire spirituality, then it has to be more than a good deed.

 My partner recently went through a bout of severe anxiety.
 She was battling demons I couldn’t see.
 Wanting to fix her pain, I tried to become a rock she could lean on continuously, without hesitation and without limits.
 As I started to burn out, I slowly realized that the support I was offering my partner didn’t include kindness toward myself.

 After that, my partner and I promised to proceed with a sincere willingness to protect and not cause harm to each other and ourselves.
 This was the definition of kindness I had been searching for.

-The articles in this Weekend Reader explore the role of kindness in our lives.
+The articles below explore the role of kindness in our lives.
 We must first feel love for ourselves before we can feel love for others.
 In this regard, self-kindness is a life-long practice.
 Likewise, understanding that we all suffer is the birthplace of compassion.
 As Sylvia Boorstein writes, “Life is so difficult, how can we be anything but kind?”